Kate Roberts (author): Life

 She attended the council school at Rhosgadfan from 1895 to 1904, and, with the help of a scholarship, the English-speaking Caernarfonshire School from 1904 to 1910.
 She went on to graduate in Welsh at the University College of North Wales, Bangor, which she attended from 1910 to 1913 under John Morris-Jones and Ifor Williams, and trained as a teacher.
 She taught in various schools in Wales (Dolbadarn Elementary School 1913–1914, Ystalyfera County School 1915–1917, and County Girls' School, Aberdare 1917–1928).

 Roberts met Morris T. Williams at Plaid Cymru (the Welsh nationalist party) meetings, and married him in 1928.
 At that time, married women were not allowed to stay in the profession so she had to give up her job.
 Williams was a printer, and eventually they bought the printing and publishing house Gwasg Gee ('The Gee Press'), Denbigh, and moved to live in the town in 1935.
 The press published books, pamphlets and the Welsh-language weekly Y Faner (The Banner), for which Roberts wrote regularly.
 After her husband's death in 1946, she ran the press for another 10 years.

-In 1965 Roberts bought Cae'r Gors and presented it to the nation, but at the time there was not enough money to restore it.
+In 1965 Roberts heard that Cae'r Gors had become derelict, causing her to start a campaign to save it.
+She bought the property and, in 1969, presented it to the nation.
 It was not restored until 2005, after a long campaign to raise the money.
 It is now in the care of Cadw as a museum presentation of Roberts.

 She remained in Denbigh after her retirement and died in 1985 at the age of 94.